linked-db/linked-ql/README.md

 <tr><td>
 <details name="features"><summary>Automatic schema inference</summary>

-Whereas the typical ORM requires you to feed them with your database schema (case in point: [Drizzle](https://orm.drizzle.team/)), Linked QL <ins>automatically infers it</ins> and magically maintains 100% schema-awareness throughout (without necessarily looking)!
+Whereas the typical ORM requires you to feed them with your database schema (case in point: [Drizzle](https://orm.drizzle.team/)), Linked QL <ins>automatically infers it</ins> and magically maintains 100% schema-awareness throughout (without necessarily looking again)!
 You get a whole class of manual work entirely out of the equation!

 ##### └ *Example 1:*